 Date of Judicial Appointment: July 5, 2006

-CAREER: Private Practice (1985-2006): Sherman & Howard, P.C.; Moye, Giles, O’Keefe, Vermeire & Gorrell; McElroy, Deutsch & Mulvaney; Law Office of Diana Terry; White & Steele, P.C.
+Private Practice (1985-2006): Sherman & Howard; Moye, Giles, O’Keefe, Vermeire & Gorrell; McElroy, Deutsch & Mulvaney; Law Office of Diana Terry; White & Steele.
 Practice focused on complex commercial litigation, including intellectual property, computer technology, real estate litigation, and insurance coverage litigation.

 Judicial Clerkship (1984-1985): Law Clerk to the Hon.
 Robert Tarleton, Presiding Judge, Chancery Division of New Jersey Superior Court.

-EDUCATION: B.A. degree from Rutgers College with High Honors and Highest Departmental Distinction (1979); Phi Beta Kappa; Vice President, Rutgers Chapter of Phi Sigma Iota, the National Foreign Language Honor Society.
-J.D. degree from Rutgers University School of Law (Newark) (1984); Managing Editor, Rutgers Law Review (1983-84).
+B.A. degree from Rutgers College with High Honors and Highest Departmental Distinction (1979); Phi Beta Kappa; Vice President, Rutgers Chapter of Phi Sigma Iota, the National Foreign Language Honor Society.
+J.D. degree from Rutgers University School of Law (Newark) (1984); Managing Editor, Rutgers Law Review (1983-1984).

-BAR ADMISSIONS: State of New Jersey and United States District Court for District of New Jersey (1984) (New Jersey bar membership no longer active); State of Colorado and United States District Court for District of Colorado (1986); United States Court of Appeals for Tenth Circuit (1989).
+State of New Jersey and United States District Court for District of New Jersey (1984) (New Jersey bar membership no longer active); State of Colorado and United States District Court for District of Colorado (1986); United States Court of Appeals for Tenth Circuit (1989).

-PROFESSIONAL AFFILIATIONS: Past President, Thompson G. Marsh American Inn of Court.
+Member and Past President, Thompson G. Marsh American Inn of Court.
 Member and Past President, The Law Club of Denver.
 Member, American Bar Association.
 Fellow, American Bar Foundation.
 Member, Colorado and Denver Bar Associations.
 Fellow, Colorado Bar Foundation.
 Member, National Association of Women Judges.
-Member, Women’s Bar Association.
-Past President, The Law Club of Denver (1996-1997).
+Member, Colorado Women’s Bar Association.
+Fellow, Advanced Science and Technology Adjudication Resource Center (ASTAR).

-TEACHING: Faculty, National Institute for Trial Advocacy (1995 to present).
+Faculty, National Institute for Trial Advocacy (1995 to present).
 Past Member, Planning Committee, Colorado State Judicial Conference.
 Frequent CLE presenter.

 Author, Chapters 2 and 3, Colorado Appellate Handbook (2015); author, “Putting Your Best Foot Forward – Improving the Effectiveness of Appellate Advocacy,” The Colorado Lawyer (July 2008); co-author, “Transporter Liability Under CERCLA,” 16 Environmental Law Reporter 10244 (September 1986).

-CIVIC AND CHARITABLE ACTIVITIES: Past President of Board of Trustees, Metro CareRing, a faith-based nonprofit food pantry.
+Past President of Board of Trustees, Metro CareRing, a faith-based nonprofit food pantry.
 Volunteer, Front Rangers Cycling Club, a nonprofit working with inner city youth to promote healthy alternatives to drugs and violence.
 Former member, Colorado Symphony Chorus.
-Greater Park Hill Community Sector Leader.
+Former Sector Leader, Greater Park Hill Community.
 Leadership Denver Class of 2005.